PeterlitsZo/MersenneTodo/README.md

     - [ ] Feat: Make the editor at the end
     - [ ] Feat: history
     - [ ] Feat: Tool kits for Bars
+      - [ ] Feat: defined as a component
     - [ ] Feat: Make it suppose the MarkDown highlight
     - [ ] Feat: Make it can deal with MarkDown
     - [ ] Feat: Todo as a tree